 - 1. Make certain that all construction materials have been removed from inside and around the fireplace and the fireplace has been cleaned of any construction dust.
 Clean the glass BEFORE and AFTER the first fire. - 2.
-Confirm that the gas valve is properly connected and bled by a certified gas technician or plumber. - 3.
+ENSURE THAT ALL WIRING AND CABLES ARE CLEAR OF ALL OF THE FANS! - 3.
+Confirm that the gas valve is properly connected and bled by a certified gas technician or plumber. - 4.
 Check the gas supply for leaks and proper pressure.
-Refer to the table in "Appliance Ratings" section. - 4.
+Refer to the table in "Appliance Ratings" section. - 5.
 Check that the venting is unobstructed and in proper working condition.

-5. PROPERLY PLACE, CLAMP, AND SEAL THE GLASS PANELS.
+6. PROPERLY PLACE, CLAMP, AND SEAL THE GLASS PANELS.

-- 6. Ensure the receiver is powered with an AC Adapter OR Batteries, NOT BOTH. - 7.
+- 7. Ensure the receiver is plugged in with AC Adapter OR Batteries NOT BOTH. - 8.
 Place the two (2) AAA batteries into the remote control and confirm that it will communicate with the receiver by pressing the ON/OFF button.
-If necessary pair the remote and receiver (see below). - 8.
+If necessary pair the remote and receiver (see below). - 9.
 Follow USING THE REMOTE CONTROL ELECTRONIC IGNITION SEQUENCE to setup and use remote.